 Liability insurance and professional indemnity

-If you own a business, you may be liable for damages or injuries to another person or property.
-Though liability insurance is optional in most cases, it is strongly recommended for businesses in all industries as the likelihood of being sued is unpredictable and potentially very costly.
+If you own a business, you can be liable for damages or injuries to another person or property.
+Though liability insurance is mostly optional, you might want to consider it for your business if the likelihood of legal action is high.

-Public liability insurance protects you and your business against the financial risk of being found liable for negligence.
+Public liability insurance helps protect you and your business against the financial risk of being liable for negligence.
 Negligence is causing reasonably foreseeable harm, including:

-- injury or death, such as due to a slug in ginger beer making a customer sick
+- injury or death, such as drink or food making a customer sick

 - nervous shock, such as emotional distress or a recognised psychiatric illnesses